 Whenever you get a web hosting plan, you’re actually paying (or maybe getting it for free) for a part of one of their computers.
 Sometimes you’re paying for a whole one.
 What this gives you is the flexibility of having your files and software required to run your website put in a centralized location.
 A location from where anyone who wants to see it, can access it.
 To make everything even easier, you get tools to manage your part of the computer, as well as build and run your website.
-This is when you discover the hosting WordPress themes.

 When you use such a plan, your website isn’t somewhere in a cloud.
 It is actually a collection of files, located on a real computer, in a real building.
 Where the building is located, how it looks like, how powerful the computer is, all of that depends on which hosting company you opt for, and most of those things you shouldn’t even worry about.
 But, at the end of the day, it is not that different than the computer you are actually using right now.

 But, how do you decide whether a certain web host is good for our needs?
 Are storage options and bandwidth still important?
 What kind of service will work best for you?
 Try to read on through this web hosting guide for beginners, it will hopefully help you decide in the end.

 Before you even start looking at options, you need to know exactly what you need.
 You need to know what you’d consider paying for, and how much.
 Put everything aside, and think about it, thoroughly.

 - What kind of website are you making?

 - How much (or how little) traffic can you expect?